-A traditional way to harmonize a melody in top-down, close-position voicings for 5 saxophones is the 1st alto plays the melody note, the 2nd alto plays the chord tone below the melody note, the 1st tenor plays the next chord tone (below that of the 2nd alto), the 2nd tenor plays the next chord tone, and finally the baritone doubles the 1st alto an octave lower.
+As an example, a traditional way to harmonize a melody in top-down, close-position writing for 5 saxophones is the 1st alto plays the melody note, the 2nd alto plays the chord tone below the melody, the 1st tenor plays the next chord tone (below that of the 2nd alto), the 2nd tenor plays the next chord tone, and finally the baritone doubles the 1st alto an octave lower.
 While there are 5 saxophones, the chord voicing is actually 4-part harmony.

-Top-down, close-position 4-part harmony (as described above for saxophones) is also used for the brass section.
-Usually, the 4 trumpet parts are written first and then the 4 trombones double the trumpet parts an octave lower or with variations of this technique.
+Top-down, close-position 4-part harmony as described above for saxophones is also used for the brass section.
+The 4 trumpet parts are usually written first and then the 4 trombones often double the trumpet parts an octave lower or with variations of this technique.

-Given this perspective of harmonic doubling in big band music, I have an idea to offer to big bands: to try using my 6-horn ensemble scores with doubled players on a part.
-This is described in my Mid-Size Ensemble article.
-So far, big bands have been reluctant to try it.
-However, as I envision this approach (as another option to playing these scores with 6 horns), it can give conventional big bands a fresh sound.
+Given this perspective of harmonic doubling in big band music, I have an idea to offer to big bands: Try playing my mid-size ensemble scores with doubled players on a part.
+As I envision this approach, it can give a fresh sound to conventional big bands.